COSC3020/tail-recursion-KobeLimon21/README.md

 (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+The complexity is different from the non-tail recursive version because it runs at $\Theta$(n) compared to the non tail version running at $\Theta$(2^n).
+The non tail is slower because we use two recursive calls compared to the tail recursive here that only uses one recursive call.

 Sources:
 https://github.com/COSC3020/fibonacci-invariants-KobeLimon21 -  looked back at old fib for base cases

+Slides in DP - looked at non tail fibonacci code

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."